Harry DeLeyer's future seemed predictable and starry.

-Realizing he was a stunningly capable jumper, DeLeyer bought the horse back and began competing with him.
+Realizing he was a stunningly capable jumper, DeLeyer purchased the horse and began competing with him.

 The pair became two-time Madison Square Garden Jumper Champions and Snowman was two times Horse of the Year.

-They weren't full-on Kardashiams, but close.
+They weren't full-on Kardashians, but close.
 They appeared on TV shows, in LIFE magazine and hosted a fan club for years.

-How did a horseman with a keen eye for developing talent miss the potential in the greatest horse he'd ever know?
+How did a horseman with a keen eye for developing talent miss the potential in the most remarkable horse he'd ever know?

 He set the bar too low to bring out the best in a champion.